Whisky Cask Club

 Historical Context

 Important: Most indices track bottled whisky, not cask values directly.
-There is no audited benchmark for cask returns.
-Treat specific return figures with scepticism.
+There is no audited benchmark for cask outcomes.
+Treat specific performance figures with healthy scepticism.

 Comparison with Alternatives